-With the crown of Ireland act enforce the Gaels and the Anglo-Irish were also put under duress to conform to English customs, adopt the English language and to dress in the English fashion.
+With the Crown of Ireland Act enforced the Gaels and the Anglo-Irish were also put under duress to conform to English customs, adopt the English language and to dress in the English fashion.

 The Earl of Tyrone

-For the the remainder of Henry’s rule, his interests in Ireland were managed by the Earl St. Leger, but after his death in 1547, the throne passed to Edward (VI) Tudor, a ten year old boy who was a determined Protestant.
+For the remainder of Henry’s rule, his interests in Ireland were managed by the Earl St. Leger, but after his death in 1547, the throne passed to Edward (VI) Tudor, a ten-year-old boy who was a determined Protestant.